-Still, still; it was an odd thing to consider.
+Still, still; it was a very odd thing to consider.
 Graham’s amplifier, and especially the work he’d done on it after the time when he’d vanished from my radar, comprised a kind of vendetta against Roger Modjeski.
-There was no way for me to know if Graham had, against all odds, overcome his limitations as a designer of tube gear and created a viable circuit in today’s market.
+There was no way for me to know if Graham had, against all odds, overcome his limitations as a designer of tube gear and created a viable circuit for today’s market.
 Then and now I say that the odds were against him but that doesn’t make such a design an impossibility.

 Graham’s amplifier was made to look like a Music Reference amplifier.
 Roger liked to say that he had designed Music Reference amplifiers, especially the RM-9, to look as if they had been built by someone in his garage, but by someone who had access to certain elements of construction that would never be attainable to someone building something by himself.
 It was one of the first products to use a 6061 T6 aluminum top plate.
 The nomenclature was done in a technique called Anofax that would never wear out the way conventionally silk-screened lettering would.
 Each of the three transformers were hand-wound by either Roger or a technician who made guitar pickups for Seymour Duncan who Roger had trained in the exacting art and science of transformer winding.
 Once wound, the transformers were vacuum potted into enameled transformer cans.
 It was a tricky, laborious and time-consuming process from start to finish.